weskempa-liferay/liferay-objects-data-table/README.md

 *Note: Current version required jquery for event handling, dom traversal, and dropdown behavior.*

 Enable jQuery in "System Settings" > "Third Party" > "jQuery"

+## Build Fragment Bundle

+Navigate to the downloaded collection and run the following command.
+Alternatley, download the compressed zip it from <a href="./assets/datatable-from-objects.zip" target="_blank">here</a>.

+npm run compress

+Import /liferay-objects-data-table/build/liferay-fragments.zip into site fragments.

 ## Page Setup